Gabapentin: Uses, Side Effects & Abuse

 Gabapentin is a prescription anticonvulsant used to treat epileptic seizures, postherpetic neuralgia, and restless legs syndrome.
 Postherpetic neuralgia is pain caused by shingles, which can last many months after having the illness.
+Brand names for Gabapentin include Gralise, Horizant, and Neurotin.

-Generally, it is used during medical detox and throughout subsequent treatment modalities to support relapse prevention while clients adjust to their new sober lifestyles.
+Gabapentin has been evaluated for use during medical detox and throughout subsequent treatment modalities to support relapse prevention while clients adjust to their new sober lifestyles.

 According to Medscape, gabapentin can inflict users with suicidal thoughts and abrupt changes in behavior.
 For this reason, it should only be used under medical supervision.
 It can also cause elevated blood pressure, fever, sleep problems, appetite changes, and chest pain.